FCP-INDI/ndar-dev/README.md

     - Database password
     - Database host URL
     - Database port number
-    - database service id
+    - Database service id

 This information is given from the NDAR website when you launch a miNDAR instance from the miNDAR tab on NDAR's [cloud page](https://ndar.nih.gov/launch_cloud_db.html).
 To see a template of the csv file format, see the credentials_template.csv file in this repository.

 Additionally, the miNDAR database instance must be launched so the user can connect to it (via an internet connection).
-This is also done on NDAR's [cloud page](https://ndar.nih.gov/launch_cloud_db.html). *Note* that the network ports of your internet connetion must allow communication through the database port number of the miNDAR instance (aka not firewalled).
+This is also done on NDAR's [cloud page](https://ndar.nih.gov/launch_cloud_db.html). *Note that the network ports of your internet connetion must allow communication through the database port number of the miNDAR instance (aka not firewalled).*

 The rest of the arguments to this function are completely up to the user (see the ndar_cpac_sublist.py docstring for more info).